piinghel/piinghel.github.io/_posts/low_vol_factor.md

 ---
 ### What Is the Low Volatility Factor?

 This post we will be invetigating the low votility factor.
-Probably one of the best performing traditional factor in terms of Sharpe ratio.
+Probably one of the best performing traditional factor in terms of risk adjusted returns.

 We will explore it on a failiry classical universe; Russell 1000.
 Let's drive right into it.